Taenidia integerrima (Yellow Pimpernel)

 Notes:

-Found only in the counties of Minnesota's southeastern "toe" it is one of several yellow flowered members of the carrot family present in the region.
-Its occurrence however is infrequent and uncommon compared to the widely distributed native Golden and Heart-leaved Alexanders (Zizia aurea and Z. aptera) or the rapidly spreading invasive Wild Parsnip (Pastinaca sativa).
-It can be readily distinguished by its open, airy umbels, sparse and lanky stem and leaf structure, and toothless leaflets—the other yellow-flowered carrots have toothed leaflets.
+It is one of several members of the carrot family in Minnesota with yellow flowers, including the more common Alexanders (Zizia aurea and Z. aptera) and the invasive Wild Parsnip (Pastinaca sativa), but is readily distinguished by its more open, airy umbels, leaves 1 to 3 times compound, and toothless leaflets, where the other yellow-flowered carrots have toothed leaflets.

 Native Plant Nurseries, Restoration and Landscaping Services ↓